deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/04-blender.md

 DeepSquare integrates [Blender](https://www.blender.org), a 3D computer graphics software tool set used for creating animated films, visual effects, art and 3D models.

-This guide presents how we designed and implmented the workflow to execute Blender on the DeepSquare GRID.
+This guide presents how we designed and implmented the workflow to execute Blender on the DeepSquare Grid.

 ## Design